-The Chinese Welfare Trust meets the needs of Chinese elders living in the UK.
-Many older Chinese people find themselves isolated, marginalised and lonely.
-TCWT works with different housing associations helping them cater to the needs of their Chinese residents and signposting those seeking sheltered housing and extra-care homes to housing schemes.
+The Chinese Welfare Trust meets the needs of poor, elderly, vulnerable and victims of racist abuse amongst the Chinese community living in the UK.
+TCWT also works with different housing associations helping them cater to the needs of their Chinese residents and signposting those seeking sheltered housing and extra-care homes to housing schemes.

 Girls Rock School Northern Ireland is a platform that is set out to encourage and empower women and girls of all ages to get more involved in the world of music, specifically rock and roll.
 The organisation offers up workshops and mentoring in electric guitar, bass, drums, and vocals.